Coding Quests

 Equipment Integration

-Equipment is where the modifier system pays off.
-Each piece of equipment carries modifiers that get applied when equipped and removed when unequipped:
+Equipment is where the modifier system pays for itself.
+Each item carries modifiers that apply on equip and vanish on unequip:

 GDScript